charmed-kubernetes/charm-kubernetes-control-plane/README.md

 For full install instructions, please see the [Charmed Kubernetes documentation](https://ubuntu.com/kubernetes/docs/quickstart).

-For details on configuring and operating this charm, see the [kubernetes-master documentation](https://ubuntu.com/kubernetes/docs/charm-kubernetes-master) on the same site.
+For details on configuring and operating this charm, see the [kubernetes-contro-plane documentation](https://ubuntu.com/kubernetes/docs/charm-kubernetes-master) on the same site.

 # Developers